ygemici/osz/docs/howto2-debug.md

 --------------

 If you want to see debug messages during boot, you can use the `debug` boot option in [FS0:\BOOTBOOT\CONFIG](https://github.com/bztsrc/osz/blob/master/etc/CONFIG).
 For available flags see [boot options](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md).
+It is not really necessary as with `DEBUG = 1` the syslog is also sent to the serial line, and it has all the necessary information.

 Debugging with GDB
 ------------------